Institutional Grammar 2.0 Codebook: Coding Guidelines

 The syntactic coding for examples in the remainder of this document relies on specific symbols, whose function depends on the applied context, i.e., grammar component vs. institutional statement, and respective coding level (IG Core, IG Extended, IG Logico).
 An overview of all symbols along with application context, minimum level of applicable encoding, description and examples is provided in \cref{tab:SymbolReference}.
-We refer to the form of coding used here as \begin{emp}shorthand\end{emp} or \begin{emp}inline coding\end{emp}.
+The specific syntactic notation referenced in this codebook (introduced in \citep{Frantz2022InstitutionalGrammar}) is referred to as \begin{emp}IG Script\end{emp}\footnote{A more detailed discussion of all syntactic features of IG Script are provided under \url{https://github.com/chrfrantz/IG-Parser?tab=readme-ov-file\#ig-script}.}, a notation that manages the trade-off between computational representation on the one hand, and retaining general human readability of the encoded text on the other.
+Before exploring the encoding in practice more generally, initially all commonly referenced symbols are introduced, alongside specific features that are applicable in particular levels of expressiveness.

 Throughout the remainder of this section we use color coding to signal the association/introduction of specific symbols for syntactic components or features with specific levels of expressiveness (as introduced in \cref{subsec:IgCodingLevels}).
-Symbols associated with IG Core features are held in \corecolorname for regulative statements, and in \corecolorconstname for constitutive statements (specifically relevant from \cref{tab:CodingIgCoreConstitutive} onwards).
+Symbols associated with IG Core features are held in \corecolorname for regulative statements, and in \corecolorconstname for constitutive statements (specifically relevant from \cref{tab:CodingIgCoreConstitutive} onward).
 Symbols associated with IG Extended are held in \extendedcolorname, and features associated with IG Logico are called out in \logicocolorname.
 Symbols of general relevance across levels and regulative and constitutive statements (e.g., parentheses to signal precedence or nesting) are held in bold \textbf{black}.
 Naturally, the examples draw on features not introduced to this stage, but offer an illustration of the representations used throughout the subsequent guidelines.